AishwaryaManjunath/Facial-Expression-Recognition--with--Keras/README.md

 # Facial-Expression-Recognition--with--Keras
-The ML model recognises 7 fundamental emotions/expressions.
+The ML model recognises 7 fundamental emotions/expressions using keras.